Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Introduction

 \section{Introduction}

 The second author extended the classic Kepler's problem to non-constant curvature Thurston geometries $\SXR,~\HXR,~$ $\SLR,~\NIL,~\SOL$, in \cite{Sz13-2}.
 The investigation of this issue brought many interesting results and opened an important path in the direction of non-Euclidean crystal geometry (see the survey \cite{Sz23-1} and \cite{M-Sz},\cite{stachel},\cite{Sz24}).
-We mention only some here: \begin{enumerate} \item In \cite{Sz07} we investigated the geodesic balls of the $\NIL$ space and computed their volume, introduced the notion of the $\NIL$ lattice, $\NIL$ parallelepiped and the density of the lattice-like ball packing.
+We mention only two here: \begin{enumerate} \item In \cite{Sz07}, we investigated the geodesic balls of the $\NIL$ space and computed their volume, introduced the notion of the $\NIL$ lattice, $\NIL$ parallelepiped and the density of the lattice-like ball packing.
 Moreover, we determined the densest lattice-like geodesic ball packing.
 The density of this densest packing is $\approx 0.7809$, may be surprising enough in comparison with the Euclidean result $\frac{\pi}{\sqrt{18}} \approx 0.74048$.
 The kissing number of the balls in this packing arrangement is $14$. \item Moreover, a candidate of the densest geodesic ball packing is described in \cite{Sz13-2}.
 In the Thurston geometries, the greatest known density was $\approx 0.8533$ that is not realized by a packing with {\it equal balls} of the hyperbolic space $\HYP$.
 However, that is attained, e.g., by a {\it horoball packing} of $\overline{\bH}^3$ where the ideal centres of horoballs lie on the absolute figure of $\overline{\bH}^3$ inducing the regular ideal simplex tiling $(3,3,6)$ by its Coxeter-Schl\"afli symbol.
-In \cite{Sz13-2} we have presented a geodesic ball packing in the $\SXR$ geometry whose density is $\approx 0.8776$. \item In \cite{Sz12-5} we determined the geodesic balls of $\HXR$ and computed their volumes, defined the notion of the geodesic ball packing and its density.
+In \cite{Sz13-2} we have presented a geodesic ball packing in the $\SXR$ geometry whose density is $\approx 0.8776$. \item In \cite{Sz12-5}, we determined the geodesic balls of $\HXR$ and computed their volume, defined the notion of the geodesic ball packing and its density.
 Moreover, we have developed a procedure to determine the density of the simply or multiply transitive geodesic ball packings for generalized Coxeter space groups of $\HXR$ and applied this algorithm to them.
 For the above space groups the Dirichlet--Voronoi cells are ``prisms" in the $\HXR$ sense.
-The optimal packing density of the generalized Coxeter space groups is $\approx 0.60726$. \end{enumerate} Our article is related to the previous work, now, we studied the locally optimal simply and multiply transitive geodesic ball packings with equal balls to the space groups generated by rotations in $\HXR$ geometry.
+The optimal packing density of the generalized Coxeter space groups is $\approx 0.60726$. \end{enumerate} Our article is related to the previous work, in which we studied the locally optimal simply and multiply transitive geodesic ball packings with equal balls to the space groups generated by rotations in $\HXR$ geometry.
+This Seifert fibre space is derived from the direct product of the hyperbolic plane $\bH^2$ and the real line $\bR$.